 The distance from the center of a normal distribution indicates how typical a given point is with respect to the distribution of the data.
 Each case can be ranked according to the probability that it is either typical or atypical.

 The presence of outliers can have a deleterious effect on many forms of data mining.
-You can use Anomaly Detection to identify outliners before mining the data.
+You can use anomaly detection to identify outliners before analysing the data.

-6.2 Anomaly Detection Algorithm
+6.2 Anomaly Detection Algorithms